f4exb/sdrangel/plugins/channelrx/remotetcpsink/readme.md

 - IQ compression, using FLAC or zlib, to reduce network bandwidth,
 - IQ squelch, to reduce network bandwidth when no signal is being received,
 - Real-time forwarding of device/antenna position and direction to client,
-- Text messaging between clients and server.
+- Text messaging between clients and server,
+- Use of either TCP or WSS (WebSocket Secure Protocol).

 The Remote TCP Sink can support multiple clients connected simultaneously, with a user-defined maximum client limit.
 Clients can also have a time limit applied.